mikehuntemann/9x16/02-network-attached-media/04-what-does-the-network-want.md

 ## What does the network want?
 (General)
+// Intro: What changed from the shift from desktop to mobile
+// Zuckerberg quote for engagement rates (2012)

 The internet has another fundamental problem: monetization.
 Most social media platforms that survived the initial start-up and venture capital phase have an ad-centric business model or were merged into one.
 The initial narration is always: scale the community, then introduce ads to generate revenue and support (full-time) content creators to continue and create a media business.